sourcegraph/learn/posts/how-to-commit-code-to-a-git-repository-with-visual-studio-code.md

 A common convention in Git is to limit the length of commit messages to a maximum of 50 characters.
 VS Code helps us follow this convention by showing a warning message if we exceed that length.

-We’ll use the **Commit** button located at the very top of the Source Control panel to create the commit.
+We’ll use the **Commit** button located at the very top of the **Source Control** panel to create the commit.
 This button appears as a checkmark icon, visible in the following screenshot:

 <figure className="small">
     <img src="https://storage.googleapis.com/sourcegraph-assets/learn/headers/vs-code-source-control-commit-button.png" alt="The Commit button at the top of the Source Control panel." />
     <figcaption>The <strong>Commit</strong> button at the top of the <strong>Source Control</strong> panel.</figcaption>
 </figure>

 When we click the **Commit** button, a new commit is created containing the staged changes.
-Those changes will disappear from the Source Control panel, and the commit message input box will be cleared.
+Those changes will disappear from the **Source Control** panel, and the commit message input box will be cleared.
 Any unstaged changes will remain unstaged and available for inclusion in future commits.

-### Step 5 — Checking the commit
+## Step 6 — Checking the commit

 To check that the commit was successful, we can view the commit log and confirm that our commit is present in the repository.
 Although VS Code doesn’t have a built-in way to display the commit log, we can display it by running a Git command in the terminal: `git log`.

 Open the integrated terminal in VS Code by clicking on the **View** menu and clicking on **Terminal**.
-This should open a Terminal panel in the lower half of the window.
-The integrated terminal can also be opened with the keyboard shortcut: Control-` (Control and backtick).
+This should open a **Terminal** panel in the lower half of the window.
+The integrated terminal can also be opened with the keyboard shortcut: Control-<code>`</code> (Control and backtick).

 To display the commit log in the terminal, run the `git log` command.
 By default, the command will display a scrollable list of all previous commits.
 In this case, we’re only interested in checking the latest changes we made, so we can provide the `-1` flag to the command to limit its output to one commit.
 Here’s what we’ll run in the terminal: